-Mobilizing Corporate Leadership to Protect the Health of Children, Help Safely Reopen Schools and Reduce Employee Absenteeism
+Mobilizing Corporate Leadership to Protect the Health of Children, Support Working Parents, Keep Schools Open and Reduce Employee Absenteeism

 Women, communities of color and lower income families have especially borne the brunt.

-With COVID-19 vaccines now authorized for children ages 12 and older, there’s new opportunity to strengthen our immunity and turn the tide against COVID-19.
+With COVID-19 vaccines now authorized for children ages 5 and older, there’s a renewed opportunity to strengthen our immunity and turn the tide against COVID-19.

-From hosting family vaccine clinics to providing time off for working parents to attend vaccine appointments with their kids, employers can help protect the health of our children, support the safer reopening of schools and help employees get back to work.
+From providing paid time off for working parents to attend vaccine appointments with their children and recover from side effects, to hosting family vaccine clinics, employers can help protect the health of our children, support continued in-person schooling and help employees get back to work.

 Featuring CDC Director Dr. Rochelle Walensky and AAP President Dr. Lee Savio Beers